 How Cobalt Obtained R2 Certification

 Cobalt’s Middletown, Ohio facility has been continuously R2 Certified and compliant since 2014.
-The process for becoming certified involves a multi-step audit by a SERI-approved certifying body, including site visits, personnel interviews, documentation review, and opportunities for corrective action to bring all parts of an operation into compliance.
+The certification process involves a multi-step audit by a SERI-approved certifying body, including site visits, personnel interviews, documentation review, and opportunities for corrective action to bring all parts of an operation into compliance.

 R2 Certification is fully re-audited every three years, with shorter surveillance audits performed in the interim years.
 Only facilities that conform to all provisions of the standard, are current on all required audits and oversight, and have completed all necessary paperwork and payments to SERI are permitted to claim R2 Certification for electronics recycling and ITAD.

-One of the requirements of R2 is that the certificate holder is also certified to an approved Environmental Health & Safety system.
+A requirement of R2 practice is that the certificate holder is also certified to an approved Environmental Health & Safety system.
 Cobalt’s EHS system is certified by RIOS, a standard created specifically for the recycling industry.

 Why Does This Certification Set Cobalt Apart?